AlegDreg/Yandex.Disk-SDK/README.md

 At the moment it has the functions:
 - Download files
-- Upload files by url
+- Upload files from url
 - Upload file from local storage
 - Delete file/directory
 - Create directory